 So the point of my keeping a notebook has never been, nor is it now, to have an accurate factual record of what I have been doing or thinking.
 That would be a different impulse entirely, an instinct for reality which I sometimes envy but do not possess.

-Recalling her failure to keep a keep a diary she touches on our ability to shape memories while we codify them.
+Recalling her failure to keep a diary, she touches on our ability to shape memories while we codify them.

 At no point have I ever been able successfully to keep a diary; my approach to daily life ranges from the grossly negligent to the merely absent, and on those few occasions when I have tried dutifully to record a day’s events, boredom has so overcome me that the results are mysterious at best … In fact I have abandoned altogether that kind of pointless entry; instead I tell what some would call lies.
 “That’s simply not true,” the members of my family frequently tell me when they come up against my memory of a shared event.
 “The party was not for you, the spider was not a black widow, it wasn’t that way at all.”
 Very likely they are right, for not only have I always had trouble distinguishing between what happened and what merely might have happened, but I remain unconvinced that the distinction, for my purposes, matters.